offthedial/site/src/pages/faq.md

 - `AEST` 6am Sunday
 - `AEDT` 7am Sunday

-#### What time do tournaments end?
-Tournaments are scheduled to last 3:30 hours.
-Each pools round lasts 30 minutes and each top cut round lasts 40.

 #### Will tournaments be streamed?
 Yes, one match from each round will be streamed.
 There will be a five-minute break before top cut.